goooooouwa/writings/_posts/productivity/2021-04-24-how-to-use-news2kindle.md

 ### 3 ways to deploy to heroku

-1. Heroku Git
-  push code to heroku repo
+1. Heroku Git.
+Push code to heroku repo.
-1. GitHub
+1. GitHub.
 Automatic deploys triggered by code push to Github repo
-1. Container Registry
+1. Container Registry.
 Build the Dockerfile locally and push the Docker image to heroku.

 ### Build Docker images on Heroku